Alexander C. Ross (1847-1921), Cape Breton Politician: Biography

 In the early 1890s, Ross organized a company which, after it floundered, was later taken up by rail magnates Sirs William Mackenzie and Donald Mann and rolled into their new Inverness Rail & Coal Co.
 (I.R. & C.) in the late 1890s.
 Much has been written about Cape Breton coal mining history, and the waters are thus muddied with varying accounts, however it seems almost certain that remnants of John Beaton's original concern, sold to Rev. Hugh Ross and ultimately known as the Broad Cove Coal Co., also made up part of Mackenzie and Mann's I.R. & C. (via interim owner, William Penn Hussey).

 In 1898, Ross began laying roots in Montreal, where he would ultimately make his home.
 Somewhere along the way he also lived in Halifax, and was for a period of time a member of Halifax's Royal Nova Scotia Yacht Squadron.
-He was also a charter member of Sydney's Royal Cape Breton Yacht Club, founded in 1899, and was at one time Commodore of that club.
+He was also a charter member of Sydney's Royal Cape Breton Yacht Club, founded in 1899, and was an early Commodore of that club.

 Ross appeared on the fence as to whether to run again in the 1908 election due to policy differences with Laurier, namely regarding Maritime Intercolonial Railway running rights (ie. opening the federally-owned line for use by privately owned railway companies, which Laurier opposed), but the decision was ultimately made for him when he lost the Liberal nomination for his riding.
 Ross publicly broke with the Liberal party altogether in 1914 due primarily to the same policy issue, throwing his weight instead behind Prime Minister Sir Robert Borden's Conservatives.
 Borden's policy supporting running rights was seemingly beneficial to Ross' own business interests, it was accused at the time.
 Ross also disagreed with Laurier on Reciprocity (ie. Canada-U.S. free trade), which Laurier supported and Borden opposed.